-Mental health is a current hot topic – but why does it matter to managers in the workplace?
+Mental health – why does it matter to managers in the workplace?

 Mental health is something that everyone has, much the same as physical health.
 The term ‘mental health’ often has a negative connotation – and this does nothing to encourage more open conversations.
 But why would you want to encourage a more positive attitude towards mental health and more open conversations in your organisation?